28410629/ITRW324-Web_API/README.md

 ## WeatherStation_API
 This can be a possible API for us to use with our project subject next semester.

-* I have added the basic layout for the project's backend.
-* I will teach everything I've learned to you and I think this will get us the fastest up and running.

 Web API Details
 ----------------
 - .Net Core 2.2